With Easter just around the corner, we thought we’d share a list of words and phrases in different languages – and why they’re interesting.

 Over Easter, people give and receive Easter eggs.
 “Why eggs?” you might ask.
 It’s because they are thought to represent rebirth.

 Most of the time they are made of chocolate but some people also decorate real hard-boiled eggs and artificial eggs made from plastic, filled with chocolate or sweets.
-Families sometimes organise an egg hunt, which is a game where parents hide decorated eggs or chocolate eggs for children to find.
+Families sometimes organize an egg hunt, which is a game where parents hide decorated eggs or chocolate eggs for children to find.

 The Easter Bunny is a folkloric figure and symbol of Easter, thought to bring Easter eggs and presents to children.
 Some children leave out their baskets the night before Easter.
 The next morning, they wake up to find their baskets full of toys, sweets and chocolate thought to have been left by the Easter bunny.
 Yum!